What is the SoundWaters Flotilla?

 When and where is the event?

 The event starts on July 22, 8:30am at Cove Island Park in Stamford.
-Registration and breakfast start at 7:00am at SoundWaters.
+Check in and breakfast start at 7:30am.
 We will push off the beach at 8:30.
+Darien residents may launch from nearby Weed Beach and paddle to Cove Island to start.
 We will paddle 4.5 miles across Stamford to Boccuzzi Park on Stamford Harbor.
 See the route.
-The beach party will commence immediately and lunch will be served starting at 10:00am.
-All festivities will conclude by 3:00pm.
+Lunch will be served starting at 10:00am.
+All festivities will conclude by 2:00pm.

 Where do I park my car?

 Option 1: Don’t park your car.
-Drop your kayak/board off at Cove Island on Friday between 4:00 – 8:00pm and then get dropped off at Cove Island on Saturday morning.
+Drop your kayak/board off at Cove Island on Friday between 4:00 – 7:00pm and then get dropped off at Cove Island on Saturday morning.
 Or get dropped off with your kayak/board on Saturday morning.
-You can then be picked up later that day at Boccuzzi.
+You can then be picked up later that day at the finish at Boccuzzi Park.
 Be sure the vehicle that picks you up can also pick up your kayak or board.
 Note: parking at Boccuzzi is extremely limited and open only to vehicles with Stamford beach parking permits.
-Flotilla parking will be at 56 Top Gallant Road, a 5-minute walk from Boccuzzi Park.
+Flotilla parking will be in the Gartner parking lot at 56 Top Gallant Road, just .2 of a mile past Boccuzzi Park.

 More Questions?
 Email us at firstname.lastname@example.org.